 Meanwhile, add rice into rice cooker bowl.
 With the bowl in your sink, add cold water and gently rub the rice grains together to wash them.
 The water will become a milky white.
 Pour the cloudy water down the drain and repeat this washing process 4-5 times until the water becomes almost completely transparent.

 Fill the rice cooker bowl with the normal amount of water recommended for cooking, dry off the outside of the bowl, and place it back into the rice cooker.

-Start the rice cooker and cook on normal mode.
+Start the rice cooker and cook on the normal white rice mode.

 Once it is finished, gently stir the rice.
-Serve in individual serving bowls topped with roasted black sesame seeds.
+Serve in individual serving bowls topped with toasted black sesame seeds.